maxschmaltz/Course-LLM-based-Assistants/llm-based-assistants/index.md

 ### Intro & Wrap-up

 Both intro and wrap-up will (superficially) address some less practical and more philosophical / societal aspects of LLMs.
-In particular, we will discuss such questions, as whether LLMs exhibit awareness, which impact they have on society and environment, and more.
+In particular, we will discuss such questions, as whether LLMs exhibit awareness, what impact they have on society and environment, and more.

 ## Formats